Pinterest

 Well, that's Richard (aka Eran), our youngest son.
 You can read about his culinary escapades in Rich's Meals.

-As you can see, EVERYONE loves Black Forest cake!This is one of the first photos I place on this website, many, many years ago.
-This was actually my first attempt at a Black Forest cake.
+As you can see, EVERYONE loves Black Forest cake!This is one of the very first photos I placed on this website, many, many years ago.
+This was actually my first attempt at making this cake from scratch.
 The recipe below has changed slightly as I've improved it, trying to make it as simple as possible.

 Maraschino cherries have become the staple topping for Black Forest cakes throughout much of the world.
 However, that's not the case in Germany.
-Schattenmorellen (Morello sour cherries) are used in the filling as well as the deco on top.
+Schattenmorellen (Morello cherries) are used in the filling, as well as the deco on top.

-Easy, because it uses a cake mix, cherry pie filling, and whipped cream.
+Easy, because it uses a cake mix, pie filling, and whipping cream.
 Yummy as well, even if not identical to the one that's made from scratch.
-But it will satisfy those Black Forest Cake cravings when you're in a hurry.
+But it will satisfy those chocolate cake cravings when you're in a hurry.

 First, as always, gather your ingredients and pre-measure each.
 That way you know you have what you need when you need it :)